MMC Project

 SOIC8 to DIP8 Carrier

 Useful tiny carrier!
-Use existing DIP8 sockets to try out new SOIC8 devices such as a FRAM to replace a standard eeprom.
-Available in the parts section ( includes mounting pins )
+Use existing DIP8 sockets to try out new SOIC8 devices such as a FRAM to replace a standard eeprom. ( includes mounting pins )

 Updated on: